Trial of Louis Riel: Riel's mental state

 One of the major issues at Riel's trial was his mental state.
 He had twice been committed to mental asylums in Quebec.
 During his leadership of the Rebellion, he had frequently mixed his political speeches with religious themes, including suggesting that the Métis were a special chosen people and that the Catholic Church should be replaced with a Church headed by a Canadian Pope.
 Some of his writings were said to show signs of megalomania.

 The question of his mental state posed challenges for both the Crown and the defence.
 The common law recognised the concept of not guilty by reason of insanity, under the M'Naghten rules, which were based on the issue of whether an accused could not understand the consequences of his actions due to a mental health issue.
 The Crown would have to rebut any suggestion that Riel's mental state reached the threshold of the M'Naghten rules.

 For the defence, the issue of his mental state divided Riel and his lawyers.
-His lawyers wanted to argue that Riel did meet the threshold of the M'Naughten rules, and thus was not guilty by reason of insanity.
+His lawyers wanted to argue that Riel did meet the threshold of the M'Naghten rules, and thus was not guilty by reason of insanity.
 Riel objected to taking that defence, as he did not agree he suffered from mental health issues.
 His position was that his actions were justified and thus he was not guilty.

 These conflicting views of the mental health issue, for the Crown, the defence, and Riel himself, coloured the entire trial.